Since its founding in 1877, the Club may have changed its registered ground on several occasions but it has not altered its traditional objectives:

-- Clyde FC will acknowledge/respond to any contact from customers within a maximum of seven days.
+- Clyde FC will acknowledge/respond to any contact/complaint from customers within a maximum of seven days.

 - The Club normally responds by telephone, e-mail, fax or letter.
 If a customer requests a response in writing she/he receives one.

-- Customers with a customer service comment or complaint should contact Clyde FC Administration Officer Lynn Calder, who is available during normal weekday office hours.
-Lynn can be contacted as follows:
+- Customers with a customer service comment or complaint should contact Clyde FC Administration Officer, who is available during normal weekday office hours.
+They can be contacted as follows:

-- General Manager Robert Hannah has overall responsibility for Customer Service.
+- General Manager John Taylor has overall responsibility for Customer Service.